 Finland pulled this on Germany late in World War II.
 The Northern country was on the Axis side without a formal alliance, saw the writing on the wall, but needed aid from Germany to get out of the war without being steamrolled.
 The Soviets had launched a huge offensive and the Finns did not have enough weapons and ammo to fight.
 Germany was distrustful to give Finns their weapons, for obvious reasons.
 So President Ryti said "As long as I am in charge, Finland won't make peace with the Soviets".
 The Finns stopped the Soviet advance; then Ryti resigned, Mannerheim was elected and commented "Personal vows of my predecessor do not bind me".
 Technically, this is true, as long as it was simply a personal vow.
 Generally on the international system, nations don't act on personal vows.

 Earlier in the war Finland was sorely in need of additional weaponry.
 Sweden had the weapons to spare and the will to help, but at the same time they wanted to remain officially outside the conflict for their own safety.
 As per international conventions regarding this sort of thing, supplying military hardware would make them Finland's ally in war and open Sweden up for Soviet offensive, but selling weapons was a different matter.
 However, nowhere did it state any limitations for the price one way or another.
 Thus, Sweden sold weapons to Finland for the price of exactly one Finnish markka.
+Sweden's government was also apparently worried that the things they were up to to help Finland would be regarded as against them being neutral (Sweden was not exactly subtle about which side their sympathies were on) — so they called themselves non-belligerent instead.

 The clever Germans abused numerous loopholes during the interwar period to build up their armed forced before completely repudiating the Treaty of Versailles.
 (Some of these methods however were actual violations of the Treaty, just difficult to prove):